Rana413/adaptive-study-dashboard/README.md

 ## AI Tool Disclosure

 This project was developed with the assistance of AI-based tools such as:
-- ChatGPT (for guidance and explanation)
+- ChatGPT (for understanding concepts and structuring the solution)
-- GitHub Copilot (optional, if used)
+- GitHub Copilot (for coding assistance)

 All outputs were reviewed and modified to ensure understanding and correctness.